-How to Live Comfortably on a Tight Budget
+How to Live Comfortably on a Tight Budget: 5 Easy Tips

 How to Live on a Budget and Save Money

 Can you really live comfortably on a tight budget?
-My parents immigrated to this country(US).
-They came with next to nothing, only the hope that their unborn child would have a better chance at a better life.
-Growing up, I watched my Mother go to work every day on a lunch truck making the bare minimum of a paycheck.
-Suffice it to say, we knew how to survive on a budget, I mean literally survive.
+My parents immigrated to the US.
+They came with next to nothing.
+They only had the hope that their unborn child would have a better chance at a better life.
+Growing up, I watched my mother go to work every day on a lunch truck making the bare minimum of a paycheck.
+Suffice it to say, we knew how to survive on a budget—I mean literally survive.

-Some might be interested to know, from that lunch truck, my Mother worked her way up in the food industry, eventually worked as a head chef.
-Went on to open a restaurant that did not do so well.
-One after another she opened one and it failed.
+Some might be interested to know that from that lunch truck, my mother worked her way up in the food industry and eventually worked as a head chef.
+She went on to open a restaurant that did not do so well.
+She opened one restaurant after another and they failed.
 There were many factors beyond her food that she could not control.
 Bad things happen to good people.
 That is life.

 However, the fourth restaurant she opened was a huge success.
 Twenty years of hardships and sacrifice in life had finally culminated in victory.
-I wanted to share that to show people, hard times don't last.
-I humbly learned that true success in life is a marathon, not a sprint.
-Within this article are five steps to live on a tight budget.
+I wanted to share that to show people that hard times don't last.
+I humbly learned that true success in life is a marathon—not a sprint.
+Read on for five ways to live on a tight budget.

 The budget is not just a collection of numbers, but an expression of our values and aspirations.— Jacob Lew

-First thing's first, let's start with how to create a budget and take the time to figure out your situation.
+First thing's first. let's start with how to create a budget and take the time to figure out your situation.
 Many financial pitfalls occur when people don't keep proper track of their earnings, spending, and debts.
-I understand for many, this is the most difficult step.
+I understand that for many, this is the most difficult step.

-Sitting down and tallying up your debts, and deducting what portion of your paycheck you can every week isn't fun.
+Sitting down, tallying up your debts, and deducting what portion of your paycheck you can every week isn't fun.
 But taking financial responsibility for oneself is the first step to a brighter financial future.
 I wouldn't presume to lecture or judge anyone on their financial blunders.

-Trust me, I've made many in my day, I use to be the Cadillac of poor financial habits.
+Trust me, I've made many in my day—I use to be the Cadillac of poor financial habits.
 If you're dreading this first step due to being disorganized, you're in luck, cause good organization skills can be learned.
-Try hanging up three whiteboards, one for your income, spending, and bills/debt.
+Try hanging up three whiteboards, one for your income, one for your spending, and one for your bills/debt.

-Sound simple, but by doing this, you're already on your way to better organize your finances.
-It will help you not only organize but will visually remind you of your financial goals.
+It sounds simple, but by doing this, you're already on your way to better organizing your finances.
+This will not only help you stay organized but will also visually remind you of your financial goals.
 You can always look to it to find out quickly what needs to be addressed.
-The first step is to organize and to become aware of all the angles of your budget--and figure out a routine that will help you live comfortably on a small budget.
+The first step is to organize and to become aware of all the angles of your budget. next, you must figure out a routine that will help you live comfortably on a small budget.

 Here's how to live cheap and save money.
 Take an objective look at your spending habits within a given month.
 Tally up a list of general items you purchase every month.
 The first things that should go out the window during a budget are luxuries.
 Take a decent amount of time and scrutinize each purchase.
-Ask yourself these question about the individual item:
+Ask yourself these questions about each individual item:

 - Do I really need this item to survive?